Interactive Components

 <a n:href="click! $x, $y">click here</a>

-The signal is always called on the current presenter and action, it cannot be called on another presenter or action.
+A signal is always called on the current presenter and action; it is not possible to invoke it on another presenter or action.

-Thus, the signal causes the page to be reloaded in exactly the same way as in the original request, only in addition it calls the signal handling method with the appropriate parameters.
-If the method does not exist, exception Nette\Application\UI\BadSignalException is thrown, which is displayed to the user as error page 403 Forbidden.
+Thus, a signal causes the page to reload just like the original request, but additionally calls the signal handling method with the appropriate parameters.
+If the method does not exist, an Nette\Application\UI\BadSignalException exception is thrown, which is displayed to the user as a 403 Forbidden error page.

 Snippets and AJAX

-The signals may remind you a little bit AJAX: handlers that are called on the current page.
-And you're right, signals are really often called using AJAX, and then we only transmit changed parts of the page to the browser.
-They are called snippets.
-More information can be found on the page about AJAX.
+Signals might remind you a bit of AJAX: handlers that are invoked on the current page.
+And you are right, signals are indeed often called using AJAX, and subsequently, only the changed parts of the page are transferred to the browser.
+These are called snippets.
+More information can be found on the page dedicated to AJAX.

 Flash Messages

-A component has its own storage of flash messages independent of the presenter.
-These are messages that, for example, inform about the result of the operation.
+A component has its own storage for flash messages, independent of the presenter.
+These are messages that, for example, inform about the result of an operation.
 An important feature of flash messages is that they are available in the template even after redirection.
-Even after being displayed, they will remain alive for another 30 seconds – for example, in case the user would unintentionally refresh the page – the message will not be lost.
+Even after being displayed, they remain active for another 30 seconds – for example, in case the user refreshes the page due to a transmission error – the message won't disappear immediately.

 $this->flashMessage('Item was deleted.');